Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Problem Formulation

 \begin{remark} In statistical learning, a regime is considered high-dimensional if the dimension of the model is larger than the number of samples \citep{wainwright2019}.
 In our setting, this would translate to $d > T$.
 Consequently, our assumption that $d$ can be any polynomial of $T$ covers very high-dimensional regimes.
 Further, learning becomes infeasible when $d$ becomes even larger to, say, exponential in $T$, since a $\log d$ factor is present in the estimation accuracy even in the simple \textbf{iid} supervised learning setting \citep{hastie2015statistical}, which translates to a linear dependence on $T$.
 The sparsity requirement formalizes the precise requirement of $\|\theta^\star\|_0 \ll d$.
 Note that one can view $\|\theta^\star\|_0$ (or its upper bound $s_0$) as the ``intrinsic dimension" of the linear contextual bandits; consequently $s_0$ should certainly be sublinear in $T$ in order for learning to be effective.
 A typical regime of sparsity in statistical learning is $s_0 = O(\log d)$ \citep{wainwright2019}, which certainly meets the $s_0 = O(T^{1-\epsilon})$ requirement since $d = \mathbf{Poly}(T)$.
 Finally, in the above assumption, we posit that an upper bound $s_0$ on the sparsity level is known to the decision maker.
 This assumption is standard and adopted for all the existing high-dimensional sparse linear contextual bandits~\citep{wang2018minimax, kim2019doubly, bastani2020online} in their algorithm designs. \end{remark}

-Finally, we work in the regime where the action set size is not too large:
+Finally, we work in the regime where the action set size $K$ is not too large: